makgyver/pyros/README.md

 in this case a kernel 'K' is required as parameter.
 The code shows an example of linear kernel built using the support methods provided by the 'utils' module.
-The 'utils' module includes also the 'kernel' submodule which contains some useful methods related to kernels and also some kernel functions implementation as the one described in
+The 'utils' module includes also the 'kernels' submodule which contains some useful methods related to kernels and also some kernel functions implementation as the one described in

 ["Disjunctive Boolean Kernels for Collaborative Filtering in Top-N Recommendation"]